 Computer support specialists and help-desk technicians provide technical assistance, support, and advice to customers and other users.
 These troubleshooters interpret problems and provide technical support for hardware, software, and systems.

 Network administrators design, install, and support an organization’s local-area network (LAN), wide-area network (WAN), network segment, Internet, or intranet system.
 They provide day-to-day onsite administration support for software users in a variety of work environments.
 They maintain network hardware and software, analyze problems, and monitor the network to ensure its availability to system users.

-Median annual earnings in the computer science field was $102,190 as of May 2012.
-Employment of computer and information research scientists is projected to grow 15 percent from 2012 to 2022, faster than the average for all occupations.
+The median annual wage for computer systems analysts was $90,180 in May 2105.
+Employment of computer systems analysts is projected to grow 25 percent from 2012-2024, much faster than the average for all occupations.
 (Source: U.S. Department of Labor Bureau of Labor Statistics)

 Pathway Maps: Information Technology, Cyber Security, Cybersecurity and Networking Technology, Microcomputer Applications, Mobile Web Technology, Programming A.A.S., Programming A.S., Geospatial Technology, Data Analytics A.A.S., Systems Engineering Technology, Artifical Intelligence, Cloud Computing